STEM School Highlands Ranch shooting: Alec McKinney

+Devon Michael Erickson

 In March 2020, the 18th Judicial District Attorney announced they would not be seeking the death penalty for Devon Erickson.
 Erickson's trial began on May 31, 2021.
 The defense claimed that Erickson was an accomplice who was forced to commit the shooting.
 One of his defense attorneys said that he was a "confused kid" and "not a monster".
 McKinney testified as a witness for the prosecution, saying that he and Erickson had planned the shooting for weeks and that videos of McKinney berating Erickson were staged so that Erickson could claim he had been forced into the shooting.

 On June 15, 2021, Erickson was convicted on 46 counts, including first-degree murder, attempted first-degree murder, conspiracy to commit first-degree murder and supplying a juvenile with a handgun.
-On September 17, 2021, Erickson was sentenced to life in prison without parole, plus 1,282 years.
+On September 17, 2021, Devon Michael Erickson was sentenced to life in prison without parole, plus 1,282 years.
 Erickson is incarcerated at the Centennial Correctional Facility in Cañon City, Colorado and McKinney is incarcerated in the Denver Women's Correctional Facility.